Academic Councils and Committees

 The Dunwoody Online Collaborative is tasked with addressing the unique issues of distance education including the student experience, recruiting, and compliance, to meet the HLC's Criterion 3 by ensuring the College delivers quality education however and wherever, NC-SARA policy, and monitor the College's online faculty training.

-Members: All deans and directors involved in Dunwoody Online programming, a representative from marketing, up to two representatives of the online recruiting team, a member of IT, the Dean of Instruction, a representative from IT, and the CIA specialist.
+Members: All deans and directors involved in Dunwoody Online programming; a representative from Marketing; up to two representatives of the online recruiting team; a member of IT; the Dean of Instruction; and the Curriculum, Instruction, & Assessment Specialist.

 Meetings are held quarterly and last one hour.
 Ad hoc meetings to address compliance and monitor/implement significant structural changes are to be expected.